Chelsea sign teenage goalkeeper Sharman-Lowe after getting Cech's tick of approval | Goal.com

 Chelsea sign teenage goalkeeper Sharman-Lowe after getting Cech's tick of approval

-Chelsea have stuck a deal with League One club Burton Albion to sign 17-year-old goalkeeper Teddy Sharman-Lowe.
+Chelsea have struck a deal with League One club Burton Albion to sign 17-year-old goalkeeper Teddy Sharman-Lowe.

 The England Under-19 international joins the Blues for an undisclosed fee but will remain at Burton on a season-long loan.